Overview of BYD – Company History

 “In the event that Customer claims any warranty service which is covered by this

 Warranty, customer shall immediately notify BYD in writing through below contact

 Address: No.999 Xiangjing Road, Songjiang District, Shanghai.
 201611, P. R. China”

-Given there is no solar panel or warranty claim information BYD’s website, if your solar installer is no longer around, this may present a challenge for Australian consumers.
+Given there is no solar panel or warranty claim information on BYD’s website, if your solar installer is no longer around, this may present a challenge for Australian consumers.

 Comparison of BYD Solar Panel Specifications (common modules)